What is KEEN?

-Zig-Zag is our performing arts session, held on Fridays, aimed at younger children.
+Zig-Zag is our performing arts session, held on Thursdays, aimed at younger children.
 Each session features an exciting mash-up of music, dance, craft and games.
 Every block of sessions follows a different theme, covering anything from nursery rhymes to Horrible Histories; myths and legends to Hollywood blockbusters.

 GrEAT is our social club for over 18s.
 It’s very easygoing, and sessions can feature anything from bowling to campfires, pub quizzes and even owls!

 How much does KEEN cost?

 The majority of KEEN sessions are free of charge.
 The exception to this is GrEAT, for which we charge a small subscription fee.